-For additional information you should open the ReadMe.txt file which is part of every specific project.
-The ReadMe file describes the different configurations of the project and gives additional information about specific hardware settings of the supported eval boards, if required.
+For additional information, you should open the ReadMe.txt file that is part of every BSP.
+It describes the different configurations of the project and, if required, gives additional information about specific hardware settings of the supported evaluation board(s).

-1.3 The example application OS_StartLEDBlink.c
+1.3 The example application OS\StartLEDBlink.c

-The following is a printout of the example application OS_StartLEDBlink.c.
-It is a good starting point for your application.
-(Note that the file actually shipped with your port of embOS may look slightly different from this one.)
+The following is a printout of the example application OS\StartLEDBlink.c.
+It is a good starting point for your application (the actual file shipped with your port of embOS may differ slightly).